 The purpose of the Proposed Action is to manage the HMAs for a thriving natural ecological balance by gathering approximately 1,111 wild horses, removing approximately 224 excess wild horses which have established home ranges outside of the HMAs, and treating approximately 420 mares with the fertility control vaccine PZP-22 to facilitate maintenance of the population within the respective AMLs and reduce the number of excess wild horses that would need to be removed in future gathers.
 If gather efficiency exceeds 80%, additional mares will be treated and released back into to the HMAs.
 The BLM intends to return to these HMAs in 2-3 years in order to maintain AML through population control measures by gathering and re-treating the mares.
-The proposed action would manage wild horse populations within established AMLs and allow BLM to make significant progress in attaining the management objectives indentified in the Carson City Consolidated Resource Management Plan (CRMP), and the Standards for Rangeland Health & Guidelines for Grazing Management (S&Gs) in the Sierra Front Northwestern Great Basin Area.
+The proposed action would manage wild horse populations within established AMLs and allow BLM to make significant progress in attaining the management objectives indentified in the Carson City Consolidated Resource Management (S&Gs) in the Sierra Front Northwestern Great Basin Area.